 Approaches

 All of my work is grounded in a human-centered, iterative design practice.
-I design with—not just for—stakeholders, so that projects are impactful and sustainable.
+I design with stakeholders, ensuring that projects are impactful and sustainable.
 Every project is social and interactive, whether it takes place in a memory care unit, a gallery, or a public square.
-Here are approaches I use to move from ideas to working experiences.
+Here are the approaches I use to move from ideas to working experiences.

 Multisensory Design

-My projects integrate sound, touch, scent, and visual cues to create experiences that invite people to engage on multiple levels.
-This approach grew out of my museum work—where interactive, sensory environments helped diverse audiences connect with ideas—and now shapes how I design for memory care.
+My projects integrate sound, touch, scent, and visual cues to create experiences that invite engagement on multiple levels.
+This approach grew out of my museum work, where interactive, sensory environments helped diverse audiences connect with ideas.
+Now, it shapes how I design for memory care.
 In over 190 sessions with residents, staff, and families, multisensory modules have sparked joy, recalled personal memories, and supported staff in fostering positive engagement.
-By layering haptics, music, props, and media, the work offers many points of entry, ensuring that people at different stages of dementia can participate meaningfully.
+By layering haptics, music, props, and media, I ensure that people at different stages of dementia can participate meaningfully.

 Participatory Practice

-Every project I develop is shaped with the people who will use it—whether museum visitors and staff, or residents, families, and care teams in memory care–and used by the people who shape it.
-Drawing on my background in interaction and exhibition design, I bring methods for co-design, prototyping, and iteration into cultural and care settings alike.
-This participatory approach ensures the experiences are not only engaging, but also practical and sustainable for staff, while giving participants—visitors, families, and residents—a sense of agency and delight.
-By involving people at every stage, the work remains grounded in real needs and lived experience.
+Every project I develop is shaped with and by the people who will use it—whether museum visitors and staff or residents, families, and care teams in memory care.
+Drawing on my background in interaction and exhibition design, I bring methods for co-design, prototyping, and iteration into cultural and care settings.
+This participatory approach ensures the experiences are engaging, practical, and sustainable for staff while giving participants—visitors, families, and residents—a sense of agency and delight.
+Involving people at every stage keeps the work grounded in real needs and lived experiences.

 Equity & Access

-A throughline in my work is ensuring that experiences are accessible across abilities, settings, and resources.
-In museums, this meant designing exhibitions that engaged visitors of different ages, backgrounds, and learning styles.
-In memory care, it means creating multisensory platforms that can adapt to residents at varying stages of dementia, while also being feasible for staff to deliver in both public-pay and private-pay settings.
-Equity here is not only about who can participate, but also about closing the gap between high-tech interventions often reserved for early stages and the tangible, social experiences needed in later stages.
-My goal is to make the cutting-edge accessible to all.
+A central theme in my work is ensuring that experiences are accessible across abilities, settings, and resources.
+In museums, this meant designing exhibitions that engaged visitors of various ages, backgrounds, and learning styles.
+In memory care, it means creating multisensory platforms that adapt to residents at different stages of dementia, while also being feasible for staff to implement in both public and private settings.
+Equity here involves not just participation, but also closing the gap between high-tech interventions often reserved for early stages and the tangible, social experiences needed in later stages.
+My goal is to make cutting-edge solutions accessible to all.

 Interactive Environments

-I design environments and installations that are active and social, fostering participation rather than serving as passive backdrops.
-In cultural and educational contexts, this has meant creating spaces where people can explore phenomena together; in care settings, it means shaping rooms where residents, families, and staff connect through social and multisensory engagement.
-My process begins by listening to the ecosystem of stakeholders and observing how people already use a space, then shaping environments that bring interaction and connection into everyday care and cultural settings.
+I design environments and installations that promote active participation rather than simply serving as passive backdrops.
+In cultural and educational contexts, this has meant crafting spaces where people can explore phenomena together; in care settings, it means shaping rooms where residents, families, and staff connect through social and multisensory engagement.
+My process begins by listening to the ecosystem of stakeholders and observing how people already interact within a space, shaping environments that foster interaction and connection in everyday care and cultural settings.

 Narrative & Storytelling

-Stories and sequences give shape to experience.
-In my work, narrative can take the form of songs, films, or guided activities that unfold over time, offering people an anchor for memory and connection.
-In museums, storytelling helps visitors link ideas to their own lives; in memory care, it invites residents and families to share laughter, recall personal histories, and create new moments together.
+Stories and sequences provide shape to experiences.
+In my work, narrative can unfold through songs, films, or guided activities, offering anchors for memory and connection.
+In museums, storytelling helps visitors relate ideas to their own lives; in memory care, it invites residents and families to share laughter, recall personal histories, and create new moments together.
 By weaving narrative into multisensory design, I create experiences that are both familiar and open to discovery.